 Current breaks are often where fish feed.
 When you see small triangle waves, know they are created by slower water meeting faster flows.
 This is a great place for fish to find a meal and a good bet for an upstream cast.

 Water slows when currents merge and create a habitat for fish food to gather.
 So, look for feeder streams and drop offs and you’ll likely find some brookies on the prowl.

 Finally, Let’s talk time of day

 Fish don’t like the hot sun.
 They enjoy cooler water and shaded areas.
-Fishing in the morning or at dusk tend to yield a better gain.
+Fishing in rivers in the morning or at dusk tend to yield a better gain.
 A good summer rain can be a game changer on the river.
 Run-off cools the water and creates a murky environment that emboldens fish to move about more freely.
 Add the scrumptious smorgasbord of worms and critters that wash into the river after a good rain, and you should find yourselves capitalizing on the feeding frenzy that is happening below the surface.